FaresMallouli/Gemma3nEyeGuardian/README.md

 A core principle of EyeGuardian is to **"fail safe"** prioritizing user safety above all else.
 This philosophy guided our implementation of the voice check-in feature.

-*   **Gemma 3n is 100% Offline:** The core AI logic—analyzing video frames and classifying text with Gemma 3n is performed entirely on-device and requires no internet.
+*   **Gemma 3n is 100% Offline:** The core AI logic analyzing video frames and classifying text with Gemma 3n is performed entirely on-device and requires no internet.

 *   **The Voice Check-in Trade-off:** The interactive check-in currently uses Android's built-in `SpeechRecognizer` service.
 While reliable, this service often requires an internet connection for the highest accuracy.
 This presents a challenge for users who are either unable to be online or who prefer not to use cloud based recognition for privacy reasons.